cybnity/foundation/docs/uml/implementation/README.md

 ### Java Packages Projects Structures
 The Java components projects are organized via a structure of Maven project's sub-modules regarding all the source codes developed by the team.

+The Mavenized and Dockerized applications as CYBNITY deployable and executable systems are organized via a [structure of containerized java application](/implementations-line/systems/README.md#standard-structure-of-a-containerized-java-application).

 ![image](Implementation_projects_structure.PNG)

 ### Infrastructure Modules Projects Structures
-The Terraformed module regarding the CYBNITY deployable and executable infrastructure components are organized via a [structure of Terraform projects](/implementations-line/systems/README.md).
+The Terraformed modules regarding the CYBNITY deployable and executable infrastructure components are organized via a [structure of modules project](/implementations-line/systems/README.md#standard-structure-of-modules-project).

 ### Development Tutorials and Conventions
 Several coding documentations are available into the [how-to sub-directory](how-to) for assistance to developers.